chiuedison/Outreach-Automation-Bot/README.md

 ### Local Development
 In order to run this code locally, clone this repository using ```git clone``` command, then create a virtual environment in the same folder using Python’s ```venv``` module (optional), and finally install all necessary dependencies using ```pip install -r requirements.txt```

+### Hosting the Script
+Right now, the script is hosted on the platform called [WayScript](https://wayscript.com).
+Unfortunately, there is no integration between GitHub and WayScript, so to change code that is running in the cloud, you will need to log into WayScript and edit ```twitter.py``` file there.
+It has a decent editor, so it shouldn't be a problem.
+You can also change how frequently the script runs (don't confuse with the frequency of messages) there.
+If want to change environmental variables and/or API keys, you will also need to change them on WayScript in the respective files.

 ## Potential Difficulties/Future Steps
  - Users with DMs blocked will not receive messages.
 However, this will be indicated in the Airtable and GFL can manually reach out or use another platform.